Member Spotlights

 How has the Institute shaped your career over the years?

-It has provided a valuable, disciplined framework to ensure that I stay alert to various techniques and emerging trends in investment and financial planning to better serve my clients and attract new relationships.
-The conferences have been a wonderful forum as well to meet like-minded advisors across the spectrum of various firms and not just hear the "propaganda" espoused by the firm where I was working.
-In fact, at tone conference in the late 1990's, I connected with an advisor at another firm who told me about the financial planning software that it was using when such software was generally unavailable.
-I ended up moving to that firm.
+It has provided a valuable, disciplined framework to help ensure that I stay alert to various techniques and emerging trends in investment and financial planning to better serve the clients of our team and attract new relationships.
+The conferences have been wonderful forums as well to meet like-minded advisors across the spectrum of various firms In fact, at one conference in the late 1990's, I connected with an advisor at another firm who told me about the financial planning software that it was using when such software was generally unavailable.

 What do you like to do for fun?

 My work is actually satisfying and fun in many ways.
 Making a difference in people's lives through service has been very meaningful to me.
 Outside of work, I find great peace and contentment in the rhythmic flow of swimming laps, in working out, and reading for pleasure and learning.
-Of course I find it fun to spend time with my family and also spend beach time and writing.
+Of course, I like to spend time with my family, enjoy beach time, and do the writing I mentioned earlier.
+Learning to play the piano is also high on my list.

-What are your hopes for IWI and its future?
+What are your hopes for the Institute and its future?

 What is the best vacation you've taken?

 I have been fortunate to have been on many wonderful trips/vacations with travel all over the world during my career.
 There has been no "best vacation" (they are all good!).
 One of the most memorable ones was to Montreux, Switzerland with several others from our office and our spouses.
 We did the normal "tourist" activities, including skiing at the Matterhorn.
 What amplified the experience, however, was the unexpected staging of the annual MTV Montreux Music Festival (when MTV actually played music) at the same time as the vacation.
-For one evening, in the basement of a casino a number of popular rock groups of the time like Eurhythmics, Run DMC, and Cheap Trick would play a set of three songs and then the next group would immediately take over on another stage.
+For several evenings, in the basement of a casino that held only about 150 people, a number of popular rock groups of the time like the Eurhythmics, Run DMC, and Cheap Trick would play a set of three songs and then the next group would immediately take over on another stage.

 Past Spotlights